Develop and deploy custom models to on-premises environments

 Configure an on-premises runtime environment that uses your code

-As of the July 2017 release of Microsoft Dynamics 365 for Finance and Operations, Enterprise edition (on-premises), you can apply your customizations and extensions only during the deployment of a sandbox or production environment.
+As of the July 2017 release of Microsoft Dynamics 365 for Finance and Operations (on-premises), you can apply your customizations and extensions only during the deployment of a sandbox or production environment.

 In your LCS project, click Configure to deploy your environment.